 Maintenance Period Each maintenance week described as the Maintenance Period in Exhibit A during which the Managing Agent shall service, clean, repair, maintain and refurbish the Unit.
 The Unit shall not be available to Owners for use or occupancy during such period of time.

-Majority A vote of Interval Estate Owners in a Unit representing at least 51 percent ownership in the Unit.
+Majority A vote of Interval Estate Owners in a Unit representing at least 51 percent ownership of Voting Unit Owners in the Unit.

+Voting Unit Owner All Unit Owners in Good Standing entitled to vote hereunder.

+Unit Owner in Good Standing (a) A Unit Owner who is not more than seven (7) days delinquent in any Assessment levied against by either the Association of Unit owners of Glacier Village [“Association”] or Meadow Lake Country Club Estates Homeowners Association, Inc. [“MLCC”], or its successors and assigns. (b) Does not have a lien filed or eligible for filing by either Association or MLCC against the Unit Owner’s interval estate. (c) Has discharged any and all obligations to both Association and MLCC.

-eManaging Agent Meadow Lake Development Corporation or such other management company as is appointed under the terms of paragraph 10.
+Managing Agent Meadow Lake Development Corporation or such other management company as is appointed under the terms of paragraph 10.

 Marketing Period Period of time from the recording of this Agreement until: (1) one year after the date on which title to 85% of the Glacier Village Interval Estates in all condominium units in the Project (Phase One through Phase Seven) have been conveyed to individual purchasers of Interval Estates: or (2) fifteen years from the date of recording this document, whichever occurs first.
 Conveyance in bulk of condominium units or Interval Estates shall not be deemed a conveyance to an individual purchaser.